 There’s one – and only one – thing on the minds of Savoir Flair editors today, and that’s Indian food.
-We’re bonding over our love for India’s greatest ever export as we join the millions of people worldwide who are celebrating Diwali, a “festival of lights” that symbolizes the spiritual victory of good over evil, knowledge over ignorance.
+We’re bonding over our love for India’s greatest ever export as we join the millions of people worldwide who are celebrating Holi, a festival that symbolizes the arrival of spring and all the colors of nature that come with it.
 And let’s face it, nothing ignites the festive spirit quite like good food.
-Here, we’re sharing our picks of the best Indian restaurants in Dubai, with one key takeaway: we’re spoilt for choice.
+Here, we’re sharing our picks of the best contemporary Indian restaurants in Dubai, with one key takeaway: we’re spoilt for choice.

 Pav bhaji fondue with gruyère cheese, pani poori stuffed with avocado salsa, paneer tikka served with tahini-beetroot dip, and rasmalai accented with salted caramel and goji berries – sound familiar?
 Thought not.
 That’s because Bombay Bungalow is not your typical Indian restaurant.
 You’ll find Insta-worthy details at every turn, such as old-fashioned radios and telephones, intricately carved furniture, antique birdcages, and more.
 Our favorite?
 A toss-up between the functioning fountain and downright quirky wall art – Mona Lisa in a sari, anyone?